 - Multiples – Carrying multiple babies (twins, etc) increases the risk.

-- Lifestyle – Substance abuse and tobacco use increases the risk of preterm birth.
+- Lifestyle – Substance abuse and tobacco use increases the risk of premature labor and/or birth.

 There are numerous factors that may contribute to an increased risk of preterm birth.
 Speak with your doctor about concerns related to any of these, or other, factors.